 Unlocked Circulating Supply (UCS)

-- Max Supply - Unminted Supply - Burnt Supply - Locked Supply.
+- Max Supply (net of burnt supply) - Unminted Supply - Locked Supply.

 - This is derived from Token Release Schedules (TRS)